 Chapter 12 - Programming with SSE3, SSSE3 and SSE4.
 Provides an overview of the SSE3 instruction set, Supplemental SSE3, SSE4, and guidelines for writing code that accesses these extensions.

-Chapter 13 - Programming with AVX.
-Provides an overview of the Intel[®] AVX instruction set and gives guidelines for writing code that accesses the AVX extensions.
+Chapter 13 - Programming with AVX, FMA and AVX2.
+Provides an overview of the Intel[®] AVX instruction set, FMA and Intel AVX2 extensions and gives guidelines for writing code that accesses these extensions.